One Gamecock opts in, two players opt out

-South Carolina has one of its starting offensive lineman back in the fold.
+COLUMBIA, S.C. — South Carolina has one of its offensive starters back in the fold.

 After originally opting out of the season before the start of preseason camp, South Carolina offensive lineman Jordan Rhodes has done a 180 and will opt back in and play this season.